igncp/board-games/triple-triad/ts/Readme.md

     - Modularity
     - Extendability:
         - Make assumptions only when complexity decreases considerably (to support different rules in future)
-        - Create hook functions (outside of game data structure)
+        - Create function hooks (outside of game data structure)
+        - Some defaults can be overridden via options and via the game type
     - Be able to be used by (basic) simulations

 ## TODO